-Director: A. Punnen BSc (Kerala), MSc (Kanpur), PhD (IIT Kanpur), 778.782.7611 Tel, 778.782.7485 Fax, apunnen@sfu.ca
+Director: A. Punnen BSc (Kerala), MSc (Kanpur), PhD (IIT Kanpur), 778.782.7611 Tel, 778.782.7485 Fax; apunnen@sfu.ca (Effective Sept 21/09 T. Stephen, will take on the directorship)

 The Centre for Operations Research and Decision Sciences (CORDS) is located at Simon Fraser University Surrey.
-With more than 15 members from various departments such as mathematics, computing science, business, resource and environmental management, the centre focus on research activities in the area of operations research-the science of optimal decision-making.
+With more than 15 members from various departments such as mathematics, computing science, business, resource and environmental management, the centre focus on research activities in the area of operations research- the science of optimal decision-making.
 Members undertake various applied research projects.